Pane di Laterza: Origins

-Agriculture was historically an significant sector in the economy of Lazerta.
+Agriculture was historically a significant sector in the economy of Lazerta.
 The first evidence of the use of cereals intended for the production of bread date back to 5th century BCE.
 Spelt and barley were the most common cereals used in baking, particularly for focaccia.
 After the fall of the Roman Empire, for several centuries, the production of bread was reserved for the nobility, who could afford to manage a bakery.
 An ancient bread oven, which was found to have belonged to a feudatory and to have been active until the 18th century, was discovered in the district of Laterza nowadays named Fornaci (literally translated from Italian as 'furnaces' which also signifies 'bakeries').

 In the 1950s, bakeries of Laterza were managed by only four women: a baker and three workers.
 The workers prepared the firewood and took the dough from the houses of the village.
 The baker cooked it and then the workers brought the baked bread in the houses again.